captn3m0/the-joy-of-software-development/HACKING.md

 - The canonical URL for the book is <https://josd.captnemo.in>
 - The book is licenced under [CC-by-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License
 - You can subscribe for updates on the book website.
 All newsletters will be part of this repository as well.
+- A git hook (prepare-commit-message) adds the current wordcount to every commit message

 ##TODO List
 - Create a GLOSSARY